 The forensic medical examination

 The doctor or a qualified nurse can also take a sample of your urine and blood to screen it for drugs.
 This can sometimes (but not always) confirm that a drug was used.
-If a drug does not show up this does not prove that you were not drugged or that an offence was not committed against you.
-The small amounts of drug can often be very hard to detect or it may have left your body already.
+If a drug does not show up in the test, this does not prove that you were not drugged, or that an offence was not committed against you.
+Small amounts of drug can often be very hard to detect, or it may have left your body already.
 For this reason it is advisable to have the forensic examination as soon as possible after you have been assaulted.

-Remember it is your choice to have a forensic examination as well as to provide a urine or blood sample for drug screening.
-Also, you should be aware that the forensic medical examination can be a distressing experience and therefore it is worth considering having a support person present whose job it is to be thee for you and help you with any decisions.
+Remember it is your choice to have a forensic examination, as well as to provide a urine or blood sample for drug screening.
+Also, you should be aware that the forensic medical examination can be a distressing experience.
+Therefore it is worth considering having a support person present whose job it is to be there for you and help you with any decisions.